What is a logo design brief?

 10. Your website

 Providing your website in your brief is a helpful way of letting your designer find more information about your company easily.
+For this step, make sure your website looks perfect and professional.
+If you want help making it look better or need help creating a new one make sure to check out webcreationuk reviews and see why they are most prefered company by many, when it comes to website design and creation.
 Your website will contain lots of info that you may have missed on your brief.
 If social links are present, it gives them a chance to go into even more depth!

 If you have a website you’re happy with, giving your designer a chance to look at it will be great way to ensure they design a logo that fits perfectly with it.